smirfolio/tasks_prompts_chain/README.md

 # TasksPromptsChain

-A Mini Python library for creating and executing chains of prompts using OpenAI's API with streaming support and output template formatting.
+A Mini Python library for creating and executing chains of prompts using multiple LLM providers with streaming support and output template formatting.

 ## Features